nate-d-olson/batch_igv/README.md

 Listed above are the six mandatory arguments, however, there is a seventh optional argument (--runScript) which needs to be included if you would like to automatically generate the snapshots using the generated batch script to be run automatically.

-Down below are examples of how you would call the script in a Windows command line:
+Down below are examples of how you would call the script in a command line:

 Example w/o optional parameter: python batch_igv.py C:\Users\ank22\igv_session.xml 400 BatchScriptName C:\Users\ank22\Documents\SnapShots C:\Users\ank22\Documents\hg002_deepvar_manual_currate.csv C:\IGV_2.5.0\igv.bat